ProjectBlackFalcon/BlackFalconCore/strategies/strategies.md

   }
 }
 ````
-`return` is optionnal and is the position the bot must go back to after dropping its inventory
+`return` is optional and is the position the bot must go back to after dropping its inventory
+if `return == 'current`, the bot will return to the position it's at before starting to go to the bank
 if `items == 'all'`, all the items are moved
 If quantity is not specified for an item, all is assumed.